Questions and answers about the offer to Banco Sabadell shareholders

 - Our approach has always been friendly.

-- On April 30, BBVA presented the written proposal for a merger to Banco Sabadell’s Board.
-Banco Sabadell rejected the proposal on May 6.
+- On April 30, 2024, BBVA presented the written proposal for a merger to Banco Sabadell’s Board.
+Banco Sabadell rejected the proposal on May 6, 2024.

-- On May 8, BBVA’s Board of Directors agreed to present the offer, on the same financial terms presented to Banco Sabadell’s Board, directly to its shareholders in order to give them the opportunity to decide.
-This decision by BBVA’s Board led to the announcement prior to the public offer published the following day, May 9.
+- On May 8, 2024, BBVA’s Board of Directors agreed to present the offer, on the same financial terms presented to Banco Sabadell’s Board, directly to its shareholders in order to give them the opportunity to decide.
+This decision by BBVA’s Board led to the announcement prior to the public offer published the following day, May 9, 2024.

 Offer

-- In a non-merger scenario, the CET1 impact, provided that BBVA acquired more than half of Banco Sabadell’s voting rights, would be -62 basis points.
+- In a non-merger scenario, the CET1 impact, provided that BBVA acquires more than half of Banco Sabadell’s voting rights, would be -62 basis points.
 This is due, among other reasons, to the inefficiency of the capital calculation of minority interests, which would disappear once a stake of 100 percent is reached.
 Not including restructuring costs, this impact would fall to -49 basis points.

-¹⁰ Updated impact on capital (initial estimate of -30 bps), mainly based on the adjustment in the offer due to the dividend payments announced by both BBVA and Banco Sabadell since the offer was made, as well as the inclusion of the impact of the €993 share buyback announced by BBVA, as anticipated in the offer presented on May 9, 2024.
+¹⁰ Updated impact on capital (initial estimate of -30 bps), mainly based on the adjustment in the offer due to the dividend payments announced by both BBVA and Banco Sabadell since the offer was made, as well as the inclusion of the impact of the €993 million share buyback announced by BBVA, as anticipated in the offer presented on May 9, 2024.
 This figure does not consider any potential impact related to the joint ventures, except for penalties for the change in ownership and fair value adjustments for the insurance joint ventures, already accounted for in the purchase price allocation (PPA).

 - Restructuring costs associated with the merger would stand at approximately €1.45 billion before taxes, which would be recorded in the income statement for the year of the merger.